 The IBM Santa Teresa Lab published their design for a Relational Database Management System (RDBMS) named System R, authored by Edgar Frank Codd in 1970.
 The database schema comprised multiple related tables consisting of rows and columns.
 The tables were initially manipulated and queried using a form of relational algebra.
 Donald Chamberlin and Raymond Boyce developed the first procedural language designed for the RDBMS, called SEQUEL.
 It was later shortened to SQL, which is short for Structured Query Language, due to a trademark dispute.
 The SQL language has subsets for changing and creating database objects such as tables and views, including the Data Definition Language (DDL).
 The primary role of SQL is to query tables, delete, update, and insert rows of data.
 In 1986 SQL first became an ANSI and ISO/IEC standard which multiple vendors have implemented.
-Actian, to this day, is an active member of the standards body to keep its relational database technology, such as the Avalanche Cloud Data Platform, aligned to SQL standards.
+Actian, to this day, is an active member of the standards body to keep its relational database technology, such as the Actian Data Platform, aligned to SQL standards.

 IBM’s first commercial RDBMS was SQL/DS, which ran on mainframe computers.
 IBM later released a version of their DB2 RDBMS that ran on mainframes and Unix-based systems.
 Oracle created the first commercial RDBMS that ran on multiple operating systems such as VM, MVS, VMS, Windows, Linux and Solaris.
 Richard Stonebreaker’s team at Berkeley labs in California resulted in the eventual creation of Ingres, Informix and Sybase databases which were first used on minicomputers and Unix based such as Sun Solaris.
 Ingres was the first RDBMS to support distributed queries.
 The first clustered RDBMS ran on DEC VMS.
 Microsoft SQL Server was developed from a code base licensed from Sybase.